pymedphys/pymedphys/lib/pymedphys/docs/lib/howto/add-a-linac.md

 Before getting started you will need the following:

-* The hospital/centre network IP that the NSS of the Linac was assigned
+* The hospital/centre network IP that the NSS of the Linac was assigned.
+  * Throughout this documentation it will be assumed that this is `192.168.17.40`.
 * A name that can uniquely identify the Linac and will not change, eg. its serial number.
+  * Throughout this document it will be assumed that this is `4299`.
-* A login username and password to the NSS to be able to access its file shares
+* A login username and password to the NSS to be able to access its file shares that it is sharing with the centre's network via SAMBA.
 * A server where you can run the iCom listener
   * This server should be able to have a guarantee that the connection between the server and the Linac will have near-zero network interruptions.